 For many people making changes gets harder once they are niched in careers and the place they live.
 Inertia sets in in adulthood.
 Are you as open to change now in your 30s, 40s, 50s, 60s, or 70s as you were in your 20s?

-To make a big change in life – a move, a career or job change, a relationship change (leaving a relationship, deciding you want one, or even committing to being OK with being single) – requires effort and moving through fear.
+To make a big change–a move, a career or job change, a relationship change (leaving a relationship, deciding you want one, or even committing to being OK with being single)–requires effort and moving through fear.

 What gives you a tingly feeling in your body, or even a calm glow of happiness when you think about the possibilities on the other side of the change?
 You have to anchor into those feelings to move through the fear and stuckness that can set in in the 30s, 40s, 50s, 60s and beyond.

-We valorize sticking with one thing for life but I do believe we need new challenges to stay fresh and engaged in life.
+We valorize sticking with one thing for life but I do believe we need new challenges to stay fresh and engaged.